 Nor does the actor dismiss movies like "12 Years a Slave" and "The Butler."
 Washington explained, "The narrative of slaves and butlers is interesting.
 I come from a family of domestics.
 My grandmother was a maid and a nanny.
 My father was a porter."

-"The world has seen African Americans as slaves and maids and butlers," Washington explained while expressing his desire for Hollywood to recognize the complexity of black culture on screen.
-"In my opinion, I’m not sure if the world has ever seen two African American killers portrayed as human beings before the incident."
+"The world has seen African Americans as slaves and maids and butlers," Washington explained, stressing his desire for Hollywood to recognize the complexity of black culture on screen.
+"In my opinion, I’m not sure if the world has ever seen two African-American killers portrayed as human beings before the incident."

 For that, you have to go see "Blue Caprice."